 FACT: There are many different symptoms which could be signs of breast cancer.
 Visit our guide to breast awareness to find out what changes you should look for.

-FACT: Most breast changes are not cancer, but it is vital that you see your GP straight away if you notice any new changes to your breasts.
-Cancer may not make you feel unwell — you should go straight to your GP even if you feel fine and have no other symptoms.
+FACT: Most breast changes are not cancer, but it is vital that you see your GP straight away if you notice any new changes to your breasts, do not wait until your next screening appointment.

-FACT: You should check your breasts whenever it is convenient and comfortable for you to do so.
+FACT: YYou should check your breasts whenever it is convenient and comfortable for you to do so and get to know what looks and feels normal for you and your body.

 FACT: Breast screening is able to detect cancers in their very early stages, before it is possible for you to see or feel them.
 If cancers are found early, treatment is likely to be much more successful.
 By the time you have a symptom, the cancer is likely to be more advanced and more difficult to treat.

 FACT: We routinely invite women up to their 70th birthday.
-If you are aged over 70 and still want to be screened, you can fill in a self-invitation form at your GP surgery.
-This form will be sent back to The Humberside Breast Screening Service and we will contact you with an appointment.
+If you are aged over 70 and still want to be screened, you can call our office on 01482 622300 and request a screening appointment every 3 years

-FACT: Most women find mammography uncomfortable, but only a few find it painful (a study by the European Society of Radiologists found that only 1% of women described the procedure as ‘very painful’).
-The procedure only takes a few minutes and each breast is only compressed for a matter of seconds.
+FACT: Most women find mammography uncomfortable, but only a few find it painful.
+The procedure only takes a few minutes, and each breast is only compressed for a matter of seconds.
+You can stop the examination at any time if you do not wish to continue

 FACT: Cancers found early can often be treated with minor surgery.
 This means that we can take out the cancer without having to remove the whole breast.
 Early cancers are also less likely to need chemotherapy treatment.